elemel/fungeoneer/README.md

 # Call of the Fungeon

-Coding puzzle meets dungeon crawler: build a stack machine for Fungeon, an esolang inspired by Befunge and NetHack.
+Coding puzzle meets dungeon crawler: build a stack machine for Fungeon, a roguelike fungeoid.